sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-503	Next Greater Element II    		57.5%	Medium
+the array is circular.
+using stack, extending the array. monotonic stack.
+->>

 <<-636	Exclusive Time of Functions    		53.2%	Medium
 single threaded: given string: "id:start:time" and "id:end:time" using stack: subtract the eliminated time in stack.